r2don/react-query-toolkit/README.md

 #### returns

 - `createQuery: (queryKey, queryFn, options) => QueryToolkit`
-  - returns a function that will return a queryToolkit instance
+  - returns a function that will return a instance of `QueryToolkit`

 ***
 <br>